The Magicians Who Create the Illusion of Reality

-According to Ancient Alien Theory, of which I am a proponent, the Magi, like Jesus, were all aliens - the Star of Bethlehem a UFO.
+Ancient Alien Theory, the Magi, like Jesus, were all aliens - the Star of Bethlehem a UFO.
 Further, the spirit I call Z, who is mentioned throughout Crystalinks - is Zoroaster the Persian Prophet - my partner on the other side with whom I have dialogued since I was age 11 - and who guided my journey in the myth, math, metaphor, and magic of time.
+The Magi and Zoroaster also take us to the Anunnaki and so forth.

 A disk shaped object is shining beams of light down on John the Baptist and Jesus - Fitzwilliam Musuem, Cambridge, England - Painted in 1710 by Flemish artist Aert De Gelder.
 It depicts a classic, hovering, silvery, saucer shaped UFO shining beams of light down on John the Baptist and Jesus.
 What could have inspired the artist to combine these two subjects?

-Frescos throughout Europe which reveal the appearance of space ships in the skies including this painting of 'The Crucifixion' - painted in 1350.
-It seems to depict a small human looking man looking over his shoulder - at another UFO as if in pursuit - as he flies across the sky in what is clearly a space ship.
-The leading craft is decorated with two twinkling stars, one reminiscent of national insignia on modern aircraft.
+Frescos throughout Europe reveal the appearance of spaceships.
+This 1350 painting seems to depict a small human looking man looking over his shoulder at another flying vehicle.
+His vehicle is decorated with two twinkling stars, one reminiscent of national insignia on modern aircraft.
 This painting hangs above the altar at the Visoki Decani Monestary in Kosovo, Yugoslavia.

 A fourteenth century fresco of the Madonna and Child depict on the top right side the image of a UFO hovering in the distance.
 A blow up of this fresco reveals tremendous details about this UFO including port holes.
 It seems to indicate a religious involvement between UFO's and the appearance of the Christ Child.